Reclaiming Control Through Self-Efficacy

 To Read

 “Grit” by Angela Duckworth — This book explores how passion and perseverance, not talent alone, drive achievement.
 It’s a natural companion to self-efficacy.
+(And if you love Angela Duckworth, check out her podcast “No Stupid Questions!”)

 To Watch

-TED Talk: “The Power of Believing You Can Improve” by Carol Dweck — A foundational talk about growth mindset—the belief that skills and abilities are built over time, not fixed.
+TED Talk: “The Power of Believing You Can Improve” by Carol Dweck — A foundational talk about the growth mindset—the belief that skills and abilities are built over time, not fixed.

 Next